Plymouth Valiant: Canada (1960–1966)

-Mexico (1963–1988)
+Mexico (1963–1976)

 Valiants, which were assembled and sold in Mexico from 1963 through 1976, were essentially the same A-body models as their US counterparts with minor differences.
 The Mexican Valiant lineup included a unique two-door hardtop produced from 1963 to 1969 called the "Acapulco" named after the coastal resort city.
 Based on a V200 Signet, the Acapulco was not available in the US or anywhere else outside of Mexico.
-The most notable features included a cobra snakeskin vinyl roof and emblems of Acapulco in the interior and on the trunk lid.
+Unique were the 1967-69 models, true 2 door hardtops; a body style not available in the U.S. The most notable features included a cobra snakeskin vinyl roof and emblems of Acapulco in the interior and on the trunk lid.
 Other features included bucket seats, upgraded interior and remote controlled passenger side mirrors.
 The car was powered by 2bbl 225 slant-six which was being used concurrently in the Australian market; the manual transmission was operated by a four-on-the-floor Hurst gearshift.

 The Valiant Duster was introduced in Mexico in 1970, the same as the Plymouth Duster sold in the US market.
 Starting in 1972, the Valiant Duster got the same body as the US-market Dodge Demon/Dart Sport.
 In 1976, A-body cars were discontinued in North America, replaced by the Plymouth Volare/Dodge Aspen.
 Mexican Volares were badged as "Valiant Volares"; these vehicles had the Volare rear end but with the Aspen grille.
 When the Volare was replaced with the Reliant "K-cars" in 1981, these cars were marketed as "Valiant Volare Ks" as well.
-The Valiant Volare K was the last Valiant-badged car sold in Mexico.
+The Valiant Volare K, sold until 1988, was the last Valiant-badged car sold in Mexico.

+Netherlands (1960–1962)

+Valiants were assembled from Complete Knock-down kits at the former Nederlandse Kaiser Automobiel Fabriek (NEKAF) factory in Rotterdam, Netherlands.
+Kaiser-Frazer was liquidated at the end of 1958 and the assembly plant was taken over by Chrysler International S.A.
+Chrysler's existing assembly plant in Antwerp was closed and all production shifted to the ex-NEKAF plant.
+The plant went on to produce Valiant, Plymouth, Dodge, and Simca vehicles for the European market.

+A snapshot of first-generation Valiant production by the plant reveals 772 Valiants produced in 1960, none in 1961, and 1032 Valiants produced in 1962.